smilodon76/RXOS-amdOS-zergpool/README.md

 if you do not want to mining an algorithm put hashrate 0 in zbenches. you can leave only 1 algorithm and only it will work.

+do not add the parameter ID= to passwd. it already exists with the hostname of each mining rig.

 in zergpool the profitability seen in the output of the miner is calculated with the zergpool api  earnings-power usage cost. if you do not want to subtract the energy consumption in zwatts put all the algorithms to 0

 # for other coins and pools